anubhavgit786/DSA/Intermmediate - 1/Introduction to Arrays/Solutions.md

 **arr: -3, 2, 6, 8, 4, 5, 8**

-*Clearly, all elements will follow the condition except the maximum one.*
+*Clearly, all elements will follow the condition except the maximum one.
+We have total 7 integers.
+The count of maximmum integers is 2.
+So, the answer will be 7 - 2 = 5.*

 ```java
 public class Solution